SanderMertens/bake/README.md

 driver->rule("ARTEFACT", "$objects", driver->target_pattern(NULL), link_binary);
 ```

-Patterns create a label for a pattern (using the corto `idmatch` syntax).
+Patterns create a label for a pattern (using the `ut_expr` syntax).
 Rules are patterns that have dependencies and actions.
 The syntax for a rule is:

 ```c
 driver->rule(<id>, <dependencies>, <function to map target to output>, <action>);